www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

 * [x] Fix RISCV test server.
     * [x] Reset test server.
 * [ ] Enable benchmark tests.
+* [ ] `test.everything` should verify the validity of the git data as well.
+  Create a general repo check command for that as well.
 * [ ] Add live server as normal test server.
 * [ ] Enable all runtime checks during tests like `StaticFlags.ENFORCING_UNIT_CONSISTENCY_KEY`.
 * [ ] Create aggregate code coverage report via jacoco and adding it to the static website via a dedicated jacoco log repo.